monkeymagix123/survev-bots-v2/docs/README.md

 - Prioritize arming up or farming nearby loot objects
 - Become much more cautious around hostiles that have shown a gun
 - Can redirect from a desired crate/object to a destructible route-blocker when that blocker is the only thing in the way

+### Healing
+- Bots can keep moving while healing, just more slowly
+- Healthkits and retreating bandages now have stronger “commit” behavior so bots are less likely to throw away a mostly-good heal

 ## Config Notes